Rural and Remote Marking Program

 Eligibility

-Applicants should have recent teaching experience in the subject (within the last three years) teaching Year 12 students.
+Applicants should have recent teaching experience in the subject (within the last 3 years) teaching Year 12 students.
 Applicants with no or limited previous marking experience are eligible to apply under the RRMP.
 Retired teachers and principals are not eligible to apply.

 General criteria for selection

-2. Recent experience teaching the course to Year 12 students – Successful applicants must have recent (within the last 3 years) experience teaching the course and preference will be given to those teaching the course in the current year of marking.
+2. Recent experience teaching the course to Year 12 students – successful applicants must have recent (within the last 3 years) experience teaching the course and preference will be given to those teaching the course in the current year of marking.

-3. Part-time and casual teachers – Applicants must provide details in relation to their teaching load (including the number of days/hours per week, teaching blocks).
+3. Part-time and casual teachers – applicants must provide details in relation to their teaching load (including the number of days/hours per week, teaching blocks).

 4. Availability – RRMP applicants must be available to attend all briefing and marking sessions.

-5. Conditions of employment – The applicant must complete this section of the form in order for the application to be considered.
+5. Conditions of employment – the applicant must complete this section of the form in order for the application to be considered.

-6. Approval from the principal – The principal is required to give approval to each applicant prior to the applicant submitting the application form.
+6. Approval from the principal – the principal is required to give approval to each applicant prior to the applicant submitting the application form.
 The applicant must seek approval from their principal to support the application and that they will release them from school to participate in the program.

 7. Accessibility Remoteness Index of Australia (ARIA) – NESA will consider the ARIA ranking when assessing applications; however, applicants must also meet the criteria to be appointed.